withmonumental/docs/src/legal/tac.md

 The prices of NFTS offered for sale by the Seller are established independently and indicated on the Platform by the Sellers themselves and already include the fees which is retained by Monumental as a percentage of each payment made:

-Each include a sum equal to XX (artist’s royalty) which shall be automatically credited, by means of the smart contract on which the Agreement is based, to the artist whose artwork is embedded in the NFT sold.
+Each payment includes ==an artist’s royalty, defined by the artist at creation time of his digital certificate,== which shall be automatically credited, by means of the smart contract on which the Agreement is based, to the artist whose artwork is embedded in the NFT sold.

 ## Payments and security of payments